"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

 Patients already on a regimen of immediate-release VIRAMUNE twice daily who switch to VIRAMUNE XR once daily should continue with their ongoing clinical and laboratory monitoring.

 Patients with Rash

-Discontinue nevirapine if a patient experiences severe rash or any rash accompanied by constitutional findings [see BOXED WARNING, WARNINGS AND PRECAUTIONS, and Patient Counseling Information].
-Do not initiate therapy with VIRAMUNE XR if a patient experiences mild to moderate rash without constitutional symptoms during the 14-day lead-in period of immediate-release VIRAMUNE (200 mg once daily) until the rash has resolved [see WARNINGS AND PRECAUTIONS and PATIENT INFORMATION].
+Discontinue nevirapine if a patient experiences severe rash or any rash accompanied by constitutional findings [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
+Do not initiate therapy with VIRAMUNE XR if a patient experiences mild to moderate rash without constitutional symptoms during the 14-day lead-in period of immediate-release VIRAMUNE until the rash has resolved [see WARNINGS AND PRECAUTIONS].
 The total duration of the once daily lead-in dosing period should not exceed 28 days at which point an alternative regimen should be sought.

 Patients with Hepatic Events